node v;

 declaration statement.

-graph iterators and data accessors.
-Moreover they share three design
+Several basic graph algorithms were re-implemented to use only graph iterators and data accessors.
+Moreover they share three design decisions:

 An example for an algorithm that supports the first two decisions is: